Here's some info on the lenses we use in our work.

 Canon 24-70L f/2.8L II and Nikon 24-70 f/2.8G

 The workhorse lenses.
-They cover a wide range of practical focal lengths from wide to short telephoto and offer the flexibility and speed when shooting on location.
+24-70's cover a wide range of practical focal lengths from wide to short telephoto and offer the flexibility and speed when shooting on location.
 Both of these lenses are stellar performers and have a place in any kit.

 Canon 70-200 f/2.8L IS II